10 Most Popular Desserts in America

 gourmet cupcakes

-Gourmet cupcakes come in all kinds of flavors today, from Key lime pie and red velvet to cookies 'n' cream.
+Gourmet cupcakes come in all kinds of flavors, from lemon meringue pie and red velvet cake to cookies 'n' cream.
 Doug van Kampen, van Kampen Photo/Getty Images

-Cupcakes aren't just for kids anymore.
+Cupcakes aren't just for kids.
 And if you want a dessert fix entirely personalized for you, head to your nearest gourmet cupcake shop.
-Americans are fascinated with cupcakes — and cupcake bakeries — and it's easy to see why.
+People in the U.S. are fascinated with cupcakes — and cupcake bakeries — and it's easy to see why.
 They're small, stunning and pint-sized versions of every cake flavor you can imagine.

-You can expect to find everything from traditional vanilla and chocolate to more exotic flavors like Key lime pie, red velvet and cookies 'n' cream.
+You can expect to find everything from classic vanilla cake with chocolate frosting to more inventive flavors like Key lime pie, red velvet and cookies 'n' cream.
 Of course, you don't have to go to a gourmet shop to get them.
 You can also make perfect cupcakes at home using a muffin pan and decorative paper liners.

 Advertisement